kelseykm/vcard4/README.md

 ## Introduction

-* This is a vCard JavaScript library, written in ES6, that implements RFC 6350 fully
+* This is a vCard JavaScript library that implements RFC 6350 fully

 * That RFC defines the vCard data format for representing and exchanging a variety of information about individuals and other entities (e.g., formatted and structured name and delivery addresses, email address, multiple telephone numbers, photograph, logo, audio clips, etc.)

 * The vCards made with this library are strictly version 4.0 vCards

 * This library may be used in node or in the browser.
 It supports the latest versions of both out of the box.
-For use in old browsers or old node versions, you should transpile it with ___Babel___
+For use in old browsers or old node versions, you should transpile the code with ___Babel___

+* __vcard4__ supports both ES6 module import/export and commonjs require

 _NB: Functional parameters are referred to as arguments in the documentation_